Mistakes Lawyers Make

 Mistake #1—Assuming the Case Can't be Won

-Joseph LaBella has been practicing DWI law for over 20 years and has come to believe that making this assumption and pleading guilty is the single most important mistake attorneys make in representing individuals arrested for DWI.
+In many years of experience practicing DUI law, attorney Webb has come to believe that making this assumption and pleading guilty is the single most important mistake attorneys make in representing individuals arrested for DWI.

 You see, after getting the breath test result and the police report, many lawyers simply give up and advise the client to plead guilty.